YihuaWu-NOAA/ccpp-flake-fv3gfs/doc/README_MACOSX_clanggfortran.txt

 In order to build and run the FV3 trunk (August 2019) with possible CCPP extensions by GMTB on macOS, the following installation steps are recommended.
-The version numbers for the "brew" correspond to the default versions in November 2018 and will change to newer versions in the future.
+The version numbers for the "brew" correspond to the default versions in August 2019 and will change to newer versions in the future.
 Unless problems occur during the manual builds in steps 6-11, these differences can be ignored.
 It is also assumed that the bash shell is used in the following.

 1. Install homebrew (enter sudo password when requested)